-Fault / low power pack signal
+Low power pack signal

-The unit continuously checks the settings of its sensor and circuitry.
-If any of these settings are found to be incorrect or if the power pack becomes low then the detector will emit a single chirp once per minute and the Fault LED will flash yellow once per minute for up to 30 days.
+If the power pack becomes low then the detector will emit a single chirp once per minute and the low power pack icon will flash on the screen.

-WARNING: This does NOT mean that the detector has detected carbon monoxide.
+▲ IMPORTANT: A single chirp once per minute together with an error signal 14 or low power pack warning does NOT mean that the detector has detected carbon monoxide.